1iquk/Intune/README.md

 # Microsoft Intune

 ## Get Autopilot HWID
-Automatically retrieves the Hardware Hash ID of a device and stores it in a CSV file AutopilotDevices.csv
+Automatically retrieves the Hardware Hash ID of a device and stores it in a csv file AutopilotDevices.csv